retest/recheck-web-chrome-extension/README.md

 ## To Install

-Find the [recheck-web](https://chrome.google.com/webstore/detail/recheck-web/ifbcdobnjihilgldbjeomakdaejhplii) extension in the Chrome Webstore and click install.
+Since the extension and the services behind it are still in heavy development, it is yet not publicly available in the Chrome Webstore.
+Contact us, if you want to be an early user.

 ## Extra notes: